Marketers spend a lot of time thinking about right message, right time, right platform. But what about right type?

 While having a clearcut set of rules to adhere to would make marketers' lives easier, the truth is a lot more nuanced.
 People don’t mind being sold to every now and then, especially if there’s a big launch or discount involved.
 Sometimes emails need to be on the longer side to get the message across, and many subscribers will, in fact, read the whole thing.
 Some emails require more images, and less text.

 In short, success is not about finding one email type or template, it’s about creating a balance of different email types.
 Subscribers are more likely to engage with your email content if they are receiving a range of different types of emails.
 To strike the right balance, every marketer needs to take a bird’s eye look at every email they send and identify which types are missing.

-These are the 10 most common types of email marketing to consider as you look at your overarching email marketing strategy.
+These are the 12 most common types of emails to consider as you look at your overarching email marketing strategy.
 Remember, no matter the type, your emails should only ever be sent to people who have opted in to receive emails from you.

 1. Welcome and confirmation emails

 As the very first email a new subscriber or customer will receive, welcome emails are incredibly important.
 A welcome email may be a one-off confirmation of subscription (in the case of a newsletter subscriber, for example) or a series of emails that educates a new customer or subscriber to your marketing list about your brand and answers some FAQs.

 Customers and subscribers anticipate a welcome email more than any other type, which means they tend to generate the highest open and click-through rate, so use this space wisely and give them a teaser of what’s to come to keep them coming back for more.

 From purchase confirmations to delivery notifications, webinar registration confirmations to login reminders, transactional emails are automated, one-to-one emails that are triggered by specific customer actions.